 We are not your normal painting company: we are giving away our secrets.
 I’m near retirement age, and I like blogging more than painting, so I’m giving away “secrets”.
 Here are some room painting tips that your painter won’t tell you.

 Looking around on the internet, I see people giving advice like they copied it out of some DIY manual (or some fluff site set up for advertising (we will never have any advertising!)).
 I see people using the name ‘handyman” using tape to make lines and using cheap brushes and roller pans.
 Roller pans?
 No self-respecting pro uses them.
 Wow.
 What to say to these websites?
 Self-taught much?

-Let’s simplify.
-You don’t need to spend a lot of money, but, and this is key: you don’t want cheap tools.
-The reason people give up and call me to do the work is that they bought $6 brushes and cheap roller/tray combinations.
+What a relief: you don’t need to spend a lot of money, but, and this is key: you don’t want cheap tools.
+The reason people give up and call me to do the work is that they bought $4 brushes and cheap roller/tray combinations.
 “Why did the bristles fall out?”
 “Why is there so much lint from the roller in my new wall paint?”
 Cheap tools.
 Note for Canadians: your roller size is different: read here.

-If you can spend not that much more, you will have excellent professional tools, and if you read my other posts, you’ll learn how EASY it is to clean them.
+If you can spend just a bit more, you will have excellent professional tools, and if you read my other posts (linked above), you’ll learn how EASY it is to clean them.
 (Cleaning seems to bring back bad memories for people…If they only know what I knew.
-Cleaning is fast and easy if you bring your tool quality level up one notch!
-(See * at the bottom for my posts on cleaning tools: it’s really not hard.)
+Cleaning is fast and easy if you bring your tool quality level up a notch!

 Room Painting Tips: Quick Summary

 - Clear the room of small items or stack small things on big things and cover with plastic or old bed sheets, and remove light switch/outlet plates and loosen wall lamps (don’t remove).
 If you want to really save time and are not picky, don’t remove any of these, just have a good brush and a steady hand.
 (Sometimes we just loosen them to get the bristles under).